infobip/infobip-spring-data-querydsl/README.md

 Infobip Spring Data Querydsl provides new functionality that enables the user to leverage the full power of Querydsl API on top of Spring Data repository infrastructure.

-The project is divided into 2 modules: infobip-spring-data-jdbc-querydsl and infobip-spring-data-jpa-querydsl.

 ## Contents

 1. [News](#News)